Skip to main content

 The Knot Worldwide Delta Variant Stats

-• The majority of couples (96%) with fall weddings remain confident their wedding will take place when it’s currently planned.
+• The majority of couples (96%) with fall weddings remain confident their wedding will take place as planned.

-• Nearly half of couples are feeling more concern about the potential impact of the new Delta variant than they did earlier this summer, however the majority are not proactively making any changes to their wedding.
+• Nearly half of couples are feeling more concerned about the potential impact of the new Delta variant than they did earlier this summer; however, the majority are not proactively making any changes to their wedding.

 • The majority of couples will only make changes if required by local/state government (52%) or are waiting to see how things play out (28%).
 For the 18% that are proactively making change, these are related to adding health and safety measures, including requiring guests to be vaccinated, provide a negative test and/or wear a face mask.